JustinTrenchcoat/Staircase_Clustering/README.md

 ## Funding statement

 M.G.S. and N.G. were supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) (funding reference numbers RGPIN-2015-03684 and RGPIN-2022-04560).
 J.M.L. was supported by grant number 2049521 from the Physical Oceanography program of the United States National Science Foundation.
 ER was supported by the NSERC Postdoctoral Fellowship award, the NSERC Canada-150 Chair (Award G00321321), and the NSERC Discovery Grant (funding reference number RGPIN-2024-05545).

+## Development Log:

+Below is a comprehensive development log with dates and brief comments.
+2025/06/12:
+- Tried to follow `Create_Figures.ipynb`'s instruction but unable to produce figure in step 2.
+Investigation turned out that the dataframe was empty.